 (7) Every public officer involved directly or indirectly in matters of public procurement and disposal of assets shall divest himself of any interest or relationships which are actually or potentially detrimental to the best interest of Government and the underlining principles of this Law.

-(9) Such a declaration shall be given due consideration at the relevant level as is necessary so that where it is seen that remedial action is taken conflict of interest is present.
+(9) Such a declaration shall be given due consideration at the relevant level as is necessary so that where it is seen that remedial action is taken, a conflict of interest is present.

 (10) A conflict of interest exists when a person:

-c) entertain relationships which are unethical; rendering his attitude partial towards the outside for personal reasons or otherwise inhibits the impartiality of the person’s personal judgement.
+(c) entertains relationships which are unethical, rendering his attitude partial towards the outside for personal reasons or otherwise inhibits the impartiality of the person’s personal judgment.

-g) creates a source of personal revenue or advantage by using public property which comes into his hands either in the course of his work or otherwise;
+(g) creates a source of personal revenue or advantage by using public property which comes into his hands either in the course of his work or otherwise; and

 (11) A person involved in the disposal of assets shall neither by a third party nor by himself be interested in any manner in buying directly or indirectly these assets and shall not have or obtain any type of advantage or revenue from the disposal for a period of three years after the disposal.